 If you’re a content strategist, you have likely heard a lot about the importance of being part of designing and customizing content management systems.
 But if you’re a developer, you may not have the same perspective.

 On a recent project, I witnessed this firsthand.
-While I made a point of creating content templates, identifying content types, and designing governance practices with an eventual CMS customization in mind, the (external) development team was not prepared for the same level of collaboration.
-They looked at my deliverables as options, and when my ideas didn’t fit, rather than open a discussion they unilaterally made decisions.
+I created content templates, identified content types, and designed governance practices.
+As I helped design content I kept the eventual CMS build in mind.
+But the (external) development team was not prepared for the same level of collaboration.
+They looked at my deliverables as options.
+And when my ideas didn’t fit, they unilaterally made decisions – never once letting me know.
 Unfortunately, the result was a CMS that didn’t fit the content needs or the editorial team’s abilities.

 I was furious.
-But once I calmed down, I realized that this is a recurring problem, and the only way to solve it is to get developers on our side, and make the collaboration process a simple one for them to engage in.
+But once I calmed down, I realized that this is a recurring problem.
+It wasn’t a personal issue between me and the dev team.
+It’s a problem in the way content strategists and dev teams are used to working together.
+And the only way to solve it is to get developers on our side.
+We need to create a more collaborative process.

-Developers have been building and customizing content management systems for years, and doing just fine without content strategists.
-What’s the benefit, from a development standpoint, to making time to discuss decisions with a content strategist, particularly given the time and budget increases that might result?
+Developers have been building and customizing content management systems for years.
+And they’ve been doing just fine without content strategists.
+How does it benefit a developer to discuss decisions with a content strategist, particularly given the additional time and budget needed?

-- While the development work is certainly important and difficult, and the content being put into a CMS is ”just content,” content needs to be formatted to appear on multiple devices, and the development work can’t properly be tested without content (or proto content) that fits the requirements.
-In other words, content demonstrates functionality.
+- Content demonstrates functionality.
+Yes, the development work is important and difficult.
+And the content being put into a CMS is “just content.”
+But content needs to be formatted to appear on multiple devices, and the development work can’t properly be tested without content (or proto content) that fits the requirements.

-Even the development teams that agree with this concept struggle to put it in place.
-They have daily scrums, weekly deadlines, and a process they’re comfortable with.
+Even when development teams agree to collaborate, it’s a struggle to implement.
+Dev teams have daily scrums, weekly deadlines, and a process they’re comfortable with.
 They have teammates (often other developers) who they work well with.
-Content strategists don’t fit nicely into the day to day.
+Content strategists add complications.

 Here are some tips for collaboration:

 - Imagine that every CMS is being custom built.
 Don’t start by looking at the technology available.
-Instead, consider that an important constraint, but look for how the CMS can be updated, customized, or best used to accomplish the editors’ goals as simply as possible.
+Instead, start by identifying the editors’ goals.
+Then determine how the CMS can be updated, customized, or best used to accomplish those goals as simply as possible.
+Lastly, match that to the available technology.

 - Outline the user (author) flows.
 Make a point of keeping each process under 5 steps.

-- Meet frequently, and ask questions as builds go through.
-The biggest mistake you can make is waiting, and assuming it will come together after the next sprint.
+- Meet frequently, and ask questions.
+The biggest mistake you can make is waiting.
+Don’t assume things will make more sense after the next sprint.

 - Test with real content – and with the most likely content.
-We often design for the exceptions, but when it comes to CMS processes it’s not useful to be able to create the exceptions easily, but require 14 steps to accomplish the weekly content updates.
+We often design for the exceptions.
+But when it comes to CMS processes we need to make sure daily or weekly content updates are simple.
+Who cares if it’s easy to do something once a year, but takes 14 steps to make a weekly update?

 - Focus on simplicity of steps, not simplicity of systems.
 A great dev team understands the backend, and a CMS is often defaulted to be a simple system.
-But for authors who have no experience with CMSs, a simple system means nothing to them.
+But for authors and editors who have no experience with CMSs, a simple system means nothing.
 They need their steps to content creation to be simple.

 Collaboration needs to come from both sides, and we need to do what we can to make it easy for developers to work with us, for the good of the author’s experience.